plus-rkwitt/neural_persistence_dynamics/README.md

 mkdir -p runs # stores all tensorboard related stuff
 ```
 ## Replicating experiments

+In the following, we replicate the experiments with the `dorsogna-1k` data from then paper.
+All other experiments
+follow the same procedure.

 ### Downloading precomputed simulation data
 ```bash
 cd /tmp/neural_persistence_dynamics